Fair Isaac Corporation research snapshot

 DimensionConclusionConfidence

-Business qualityFICO sells credit scores, fraud, decision management, and analytics software used by lenders, insurers, retailers, telecoms, and other enterprises to automate risk decisions.High
+Business qualityFICO sells credit scores, fraud detection, decision management, and analytics software used by lenders, insurers, retailers, telecoms, and enterprises to automate high-stakes risk decisions, with TTM revenue near $2.39 billion.High

-MoatThe moat is strongest in FICO Scores because lender workflows, model validation, regulatory use, brand trust, and credit bureau distribution create high switching friction.High
+MoatThe moat is strongest in FICO Scores because lender workflows, model validation, regulatory familiarity, brand trust, and credit bureau distribution create high switching friction, but VantageScore mortgage adoption is testing it.High

-Risk levelKey risks are regulatory scrutiny of score pricing, VantageScore adoption, mortgage cycle volatility, credit bureau concentration, leverage, and valuation compression.Medium-high
+Risk levelKey risks are VantageScore mortgage share gains under Lender Choice, regulatory scrutiny of score pricing, delayed Direct Licensing Program certification, mortgage cycle volatility, elevated debt, and valuation compression.Medium-high

-Investment certaintyFICO looks like a rare franchise, but the stock requires confidence that score economics and software growth can outrun regulatory and valuation risk.Medium
+Investment certaintyFICO remains a rare franchise, but the stock now requires confidence that score economics, software growth, and debt reduction can outrun mortgage share, regulatory, and multiple risk after the July repricing.Medium-low

 FICO AI stock forecast